-Graphics cards aren’t the only area where you get more power from a PC.
-Improved thermal conditions mean that desktop processors have better speeds and more cores than laptop equivalents, and memory is often faster in PCs.
+However, graphics cards aren’t the only area where you get more power from a PC.
+Improved thermal conditions also mean that desktop processors have better speeds and more cores than laptop equivalents, and memory is often faster in PCs.

-There are other advantages to PCs besides having more power.
+There are other advantages to PCs, though, besides having more power.

-PCs are far more versatile.
+Overall, PCs are far more versatile.
 You can combine thousands of different components to create your build.
-And, when choosing cases, you can pick different form factors and designs.
+And, when choosing cases, you can pick from a variety of different form factors and designs.

-Here’s an example.
-The Chillblast Fusion RTX 2060 costs £1,230 and includes an RTX 2060 graphics core, a Core i5 CPU, 16GB of memory, a 250GB SSD and a 2TB hard disk – all inside a stylish case with plenty of upgrade room.
+The Chillblast Fusion RTX 2060 Super costs £1,255 and includes an RTX 2060 Super graphics core, a Core i5 CPU, 16GB of memory, a 250GB SSD and a 2TB hard disk – all inside a stylish case with plenty of upgrade room.